HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 We also saw newcomers come and go at the bottom of the list.  [`pointer`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/pointer), a query which checks to see if the display device’s primary input mechanism is a pointing device such as a mouse and which placed 19th last year, fell off the chart as it slipped to 21st place.
 The [`hover` media feature](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/hover), on the other hand, entered the chart at 20th place.  `hover` is used to test if the display device’s primary input mechanism can cause a hover state in elements on the page.

 Both queries have a similar aim, which is (put simply) to figure out if the device being used to display the page is mouse-driven or not.
-Combined with a mobile-first design philosophy, where desktop styles are added to or override the default mobile styling, one can see how queries like `pointer` or `hover` would be useful.
+Combined with a mobile-first design philosophy, where desktop styles are added to override the default mobile styling, one can see how queries like `pointer` or `hover` would be useful.
 While it’s too soon to say if one or the other will become dominant, the trends this year swung toward `hover`.

 This year also saw the debut of `prefers-color-scheme`, coming in at 7%.
 This may be due to iOS devices adding dark mode support since last year’s report, but in any event, it’s good to see that designers are starting to take color scheme preferences into account.